- Quinta Brunson + ABC Network Sued For Copyright Infringement For Television Show ‘Abbott Elementary’ - July 18, 2022

 So I ask you again.
 Who in the hell would want to become a teacher?
-Startling the numbers are starting to slide.
+Startling, the numbers are starting to slide.
 According to ACT, the number and percentage of high school graduates reporting they are interested in pursuing education majors dropped from 7 percent in 2010 to 5 percent in 2014!

 1. Devastating effects of poverty- In every school in America, there is a child that leaves school that either doesn't eat when they get home or goes home to less than ideal circumstances.
-Sometimes they're the primary caregiver of their younger siblings other times it's a much darker situation with kids living in the home with abusers and their lives in danger.
-Despite all that kids go through outside of school, teachers have to deal with the effects at school.
-We are never required to whine about the situations we face because, according to education pundits, all that matters is what happens in the classroom. *insert smirk* In my fourteen years working in urban schools, I've witnessed teachers give 100% every single day and due to circumstances out of their hands, kids still end up not being successful.
+Sometimes they're the primary caregiver of their younger siblings other times, it's a much darker situation with kids living in the home with abusers and their lives in danger.
+Despite all that kids go through outside of school, teachers must deal with the effects at school.
+We are never required to whine about the situations we face because, according to education pundits, all that matters is what happens in the classroom. *insert smirk* In my fourteen years working in urban schools, I've witnessed teachers give 100% every single day, and due to circumstances out of their hands, kids still end up not being successful.

-Don't believe me about the amount of decisions affecting education made by non-educators?
+Don't believe me about the number of decisions affecting education made by non-educators?
 Go to any education section of your local newspaper and see if any politician has spent any meaningful time in the classroom.
 I'll wait.

-I could go on and on, but what people need to know is that in American we have to realize we have a whole generation who does not support public education- and that's dangerous.
+I could go on and on, but people need to know that in America, we have to realize we have a whole generation who does not support public education- and that's dangerous.
 So while we are worried about who would want to become a teacher in these circumstances, the solution is crystal clear to all educators- something has to be done now to attract teachers who want to be in education for the long run.
 With the start actually having conversations with current teachers about what needs to happen for them to stay and to attract the brightest pre-service teachers, including:

 -Give teachers more planning time.
 We cannot implement a thousand different programs and still have our planning periods taken!
 We need time, not more programs.

 -Respect that teachers spend more time with children than almost anyone else in their lives.
 So treat us with respect.
-Society can not constantly berate teachers then wonder why we don't stay.
+Society can not constantly berate teachers and then wonder why we don't stay.

 So who would want to be teachers?